 Centrifugal Oil Filter

-This filter operates like the sedimentation construction, but through a centrifuge design instead of with gravity.
-The oil flows through the housing into a drum rotor.
-This features two nozzles that allow the oil to settle.
-Then, the drum begins to rotate.
-The oil easily passes through to the motor, but the contaminants get stuck.
+These filters operate similarly to sedimentation oil filters but use centrifugal force instead of gravity.
+The oil flows through the filter housing into a drum rotor.
+This drum rotor features two nozzles that allow the oil to enter.
+This drum spins allowing the oil to easily passes through the filter housing to the motor, but the contaminants get stuck in the housing wall.
 Because of the design, you will need to clean a centrifugal oil filter regularly to ensure it continues to work properly.

 HE (High-Efficiency) Oil Filter